 BOARD OF DIRECTORS' PROPOSAL ON THE DISPOSAL OF THE RESULT FOR THE PERIOD

-Bonum Bank's distributable funds were EUR 40,213,698.11.
-Bonum Banks Board of Directors proposes to the Annual General Meeting that the profit EUR 2,406,077.04 for the period of which EUR 1,406,077.04 be recognised in retained earnings and EUR 1,000,000.00 paid out as dividends.
+Bonum Bank's distributable funds were EUR 40,242 thousand.
+Bonum Banks Board of Directors proposes to the Annual General Meeting that the profit EUR 784 thousand for the period of be recognised in retained earnings.